michaelavarberg/readme-creator/Develop/README.md

   ## Installation

-  asldkfjasdklfj
+  Requirements: python

   ## Usage

-a;sldfkjlasdkjf
+Simply answer each prompt to create chores and then randomly select one from your list.
+Once completed, choose

   ## License

-  This application is covered under Apache.
+  This application is covered under Bower.

   ## Contributing